wrathematics/linmod/README.md

 much more flexible, at the cost of efficiency).
 Currently, the supported families and their associated links are:

-* Binomial: cloglog, log, logit
+* Binomial: cloglog, log, logit, probit, cauchit
 * Gamma: identity, inverse, log
 * Gaussian: identity, inverse, log
 * Poisson: identity, log, sqrt